 A Lot has changed in the studio since the golden days of the MPC 60, and now producers and beat makers are creating complete masterpieces from the bedroom studios and laptops.

 Check out our in depth review of the best midi pad controllers if you are ready to use leverage the style and flow of old school MPC pads, with the the limitless production power of midi based controllers that connect seamlessly to your DAW.

-Akai have not fallen behind in this mass movement of producers previously creating tracks on the all-in-one analog drum machines like the mpc 1000 and now producing on light weight, portable, pad based midi controller.
+Akai have not fallen behind in this mass movement of producers previously creating tracks on the all-in-one analog drum machines like the mpc 1000 and now producing on a lightweight, portable, pad-based midi controller.

-Check out our complete review of the AKIA MPD range, these are newest range of pad based drum machines, inspired by the original MPC range, with all the old features and more.
+Check out our complete review of the AKIA MPD range, these are the newest range of pad-based drum machines, inspired by the original MPC range, with all the old features and more.

 The beauty of this product is you can pursue your passion in creating music without necessarily owning a studio, simply an MPC, or an MPD plus a laptop is enough to product an entire album from top to bottom theses days.

 Prior knowledge of music education is not mandatory, chopping up samples and layering beats is an art that can not be taught in school.

 Never played a traditional musical instrument in your life?
 Worry not.
 You can still operate an MPC Drum Machine.

 Start creating beats within minutes of switching the machine on, uploading a sample pack and tapping out some new drum patterns.